Sharp threshold for $K_4$-percolation: Basic estimates

-Indeed, note that if one of the graphs $G_i$ has an excess edge, then necessarily $k_i>4$.
-Moreover, recall that graphs $G$ that contribute to $C(k)$, as considered in Cases 2(i),(ii),(iii) above, have exactly $1,2,3$ such subgraphs $G_i$ with $k_i>4$.
-The total number of such graphs $G$ is bounded by $\gamma_1(k),\gamma_2(k),\gamma_3(k)$, respectively, in these cases.
-Hence the claim follows, noting that if $G_i$ has an excess edge, then it contributes an extra factor of $k_i^2<k^2$.
+To see this, note the only difference between (i) of the present case and Case 2 above is that here one of the $G_j$ has exactly 1 excess edge.
+Note that if one of the graphs $G_j$ has an excess edge, then necessarily $k_j>4$.
+Recall that graphs $G$ that contribute to $C(k)$, as considered in Cases 2(i),(ii),(iii) above, have exactly $1,2,3$ subgraphs $G_j$ with $k_j>4$, respectively.
+Moreover, recall that the number of such graphs $G$, divided by $A\zeta^kk!k^k$, is bounded by $\gamma_1,\gamma_2,\gamma_3$, respectively, in these cases.
+Therefore, applying the inductive hypothesis, and noting that if $G_j$ has exactly $\ell_j=1$ excess edge then it contributes an extra factor of $k_j^2<k^2$, it follows that the number of graphs $G$ as in (i) of the present case, divided by $A\zeta^kk!k^{k+2}$, is bounded by $\sum_{j=1}^3j\gamma_j$, as claimed.
+(By \eqref{E_Gam1}, \eqref{E_Gam2} and \eqref{E_Gam3}, this sum is bounded by $0.40$.)

 On the other hand, arguing along the lines as in Case~2, the number of graphs $G$ satisfying (ii), for a given $k_1,k_2>4$ such that $k_1+k_2=k+2$, is bounded by

 By the inductive hypothesis, this is bounded by